oroinc/documentation/book/functional_tests.rst

 Testing Commands
 ~~~~~~~~~~~~~~~~

-When the Oro Platform is installed, you can test commands by using the
+When OroPlatform is installed, you can test commands by using the
 :method:`Oro\\Bundle\\TestFrameworkBundle\\Test\\WebTestCase::runCommand`
 method from the ``WebTestCase`` class.
 This method executes a command with
 given parameters and returns its output as a string.
 For example, see